Romney's English roots surprise cousins left behind

 One document, describing the state of Miles Romney’s family after emigration, listed his job as a joiner and said: “In 1850 Miles had a household of ten, and a real wealth of £200.”

 The area is still very much the heartland of British Mormonism.
 The Ribble, a local river, is known as the River Jordan of European Mormonism.
-This is where England’s early Mormons were baptized.
+This is where England’s early Mormons were baptised.

 A memorial near its muddy bank commemorates those early conversions.
 Europe’s biggest Mormon temple is nearby, its spire towering high above the misty, rain-washed hills.
 Neatly dressed missionaries in dark suits and ties are frequent visitors.